Randi Mahomes launches custom totes that meet stadium requirements - NewsBreak

 “I love being proud of my children, so I do things that I would hope they would be proud of me,” Randi said.

-You can check out the line of bags, which can be customized to match your favorite team, online .Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+You can check out the line of bags , which can be customized to match your favorite team, online.